JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_1/Asa_Ki_War.md

 [^2]: _Adânê_, from the Sanskrit _ûdûgan_.
 The phrase is also translated—In fear is the firmament extended.

 [^3]: Literally—God hath written the destiny of fear on tile heads of all.

+[^1]: Also translated—How many expound the Veds!

+[^2]: Also translated—draw a crowd around them.
+This hymn purports to give a brief description of the miracle-plays of Ram and Krishan.

+[^3]: Literally—speak of the upper and lower regions.

+[^4]: _Lâkh takiân_. _Takâ_ is really a double pice, or about a halfpenny of English money, but in the plural it means money in general.

+[^5]: _Gopâls_ are herdsmen among whom Krishan used to sport.

 [^1]: _Jhâlâ_ is a woman's head of hair.
 The actors, who in India are generally all men, wear female wigs.